owncloud-archive/documentation/admin_manual/configuration/server/occ_apps_command.rst

 ``ldap:check-user`` will not run a check when it finds a disabled LDAP connection.
 This prevents users that exist on disabled LDAP connections from being marked as deleted.
-If you know for certain that the user you are searching for is not in one of the disabled connections, and exists on an active connection, use the ``--force`` option to force it to check all active LDAP connections.
+If you know for sure that the user you are searching for is not in one of the disabled connections, and exists on an active connection, use the ``--force`` option to force it to check all active LDAP connections.

 ::